robert-phillips33/colorRandom/README.md

 - Write semantic HTML and efficient CSS to form a usable UI.
 - Write clean, DRY JavaScript and leverage functions, creating and using an effective data model.
 - Manipulate the page after it has loaded adding, removing, and updating elements on the DOM.
-- Refine our collaboration skills.
+- Refine our group collaboration skills.
 - Project specifications can be found [here](https://frontend.turing.edu/projects/module-1/colorandom.html).

 ### Wins + Challenges: